-Travelers are required to upload their negative COVID-19 PCR test results to their online ED card (see above) prior to travel.
+Travelers are required to upload their vaccination card or test results to their online ED card (see above) prior to travel.
 If you are using proof of vaccination, you should fill out the ED card form between 3 days and 4 hours of arrival in Aruba.

 Quarantine Entry Requirements

-Travelers arriving in Aruba who provide a negative COVID-19 PCR test are not required to quarantine.
+Travelers arriving in Aruba who provide a negative COVID-19 test or vaccination certificate are not required to quarantine.

 COVID-19 Travel Insurance Entry Requirements

-All incoming travelers must Purchase the official Aruba Covid Coverage insurance for duration of trip.
-The cost is $30.00 USD.
+All incoming travelers must Purchase the official Aruba Covid Coverage insurance for the duration of the trip.

 COVID-19 Health Requirements While in Aruba